Jacquotte Delahaye: Historicity

 Jacquotte Delahaye, for example, is said to have been a biracial female filibuster.
 An entire, if brief, biography has been written of her and repeated without question in books and online.
 She commanded a ship with a crew of a hundred men; she rejected a marriage proposal from filibuster Michel d'Artigue, known as 'le Basque'; and she led the attack on Fort de la Roche on Tortuga and recaptured it from the Spanish.
 But there is no evidence that she existed.

 In popular culture

-Delahaye's story is the lead subject of Back from The Dead Red, a small independently produced animated film written by Joanna Benecke.
+Delahaye's story is the lead subject of Back From the Dead Red, a small independently produced animated film written by Joanna Benecke.

 In the period romantic comedy television series Our Flag Means Death, Leslie Jones appeared as the pirate "Spanish Jackie", who some think was based on Delahaye.

-The life of Delahaye is the basis of the historical fiction book The Ballad of Jacquotte Delahaye by Briony Cameron.
+The life of Delahaye is the basis of the historical fiction books The Ballad of Jacquotte Delahaye by Briony Cameron and Fire Sword and Sea by Vanessa Riley.